All

 What are some resources applicants can refer to for guidance on improving my application?

-Applicant guidelines will provide detailed instructions on how to complete the application form and submit the application.
-These guidelines will include information on eligibility criteria, evaluation criteria, submission deadlines, and specific requirements such as reporting cadence, risk management, and considerations related to Gender Equity, Disability, and Inclusion (GEDI), as well as value for money.
+For the Full Application, detailed applicant guidelines will be made available on the SEA DREAM website.
+These will provide instructions on completing and submitting the Full Application form, and will include information on eligibility and evaluation criteria, submission deadlines, and key requirements such as reporting cadence, risk management, Gender Equity, Disability, and Inclusion (GEDI), and value for money.

 Where can I find updates or clarifications on this funding call?